 North Fork Mountain is the former home of the defunct community “Smoke Hole“, located on the east side of the mountain, which has a rich and exciting history.
 Moonshiner and local troublemaker Cal Nelson lived in Smoke Hole.
 His story is immortalized in A Place Called Smoke Hole by Bardon Shreve.

 Smoke Hole became defunct in the early 20th century.
 In 1930, unusually dry weather started a major forest fire that raged across the entire mountain, vanquishing small trees and undergrowth.
 It lasted eleven days, only stopped by rainfall.
-After that, the Forest Service put a fire suppression program in place, including fire wardens, a fire tower, and fire-fighting teams made from locals.
+After that, the Forest Service put a fire suppression program in place, including fire wardens, a fire tower, and fire-fighting teams made of locals.
 Unfortunately, with the undergrowth and small trees gone, the livestock of the Smoke Holers did not have enough to feed on.
-Smoke Holers blamed Forest service and a few locals intentionally started a forest fire out of spite.
+Smoke Holers blamed the Forest service and a few locals who intentionally started a forest fire out of spite.
 It took them five days to put out and it consumed 10 square miles of the mountain.
-Smoke Hole is gone now, but the ruins of the watchman's cabin and tower can still be seen today.
+Smoke Hole is gone now, but the ruins of the watchman’s cabin and tower can still be seen today.

 Otter Creek Wilderness is a bowl-shaped valley that has over 42 miles of hiking trails.
 Its longest, Otter Creek Trail, is 11 miles long.
 It is the home of the Shavers Mountain Spruce-Hemlock Stand, which is 68 acres of virgin forest.
 The Gaudineer Scenic Area is a national natural landmark.
 It is 140 acres big and has a small portion of virgin forest that was spared and preserved by the timber industry in the early 20th century.
 The mountain is named for Peter Shaver, whose grandfather, Ellis Wyatt was the first settler on the mountain.
 Shaver was killed by Native Americans on the mountain in the nineteenth century.
 The Shavers Mountain trail is only 10 miles long, but it is often intense and difficult.
 However, it is also very rewarding, with majestic views.